 Lighting Effects On Plant Growth

-We know that even though some plants require a great deal of light and others much less, that many, by changing their growth habits, are very adaptable to whatever we can provide them.
+We know that even though some plants require a great deal of sunlight and others much less, that many, by changing their growth habits, are very adaptable to whatever we can provide them.

-The next spring as the irises increased in height, they shaded the pansies more and more.
-The pansies, reaching for the light, grew tall, leaning on the irises as they grew.
+In the next spring, as the irises increased in height, they shaded the pansies more and more.
+The pansies, reaching for the light source, grew tall, leaning on the irises as they grew.

-The distance between the leaves was much greater than on the pansies growing in stronger light and the stems lacked firmness.
+The distance between the leaves was much greater than on the pansies growing in heavy light and the stems lacked firmness.
 Had the irises been cut down, the pansies would have toppled over.